 displays Maithili literature in a very poor light.
 Moreover, it wrongly

-claims to be a representative review of the entirety of Maithili
+claims to be a representative review of the Maithili

 main-drain” of Maithili Literature, in line with the Sahitya Akademi,

 Delhi.
 It is expected that Muse India will correct itself by announcing

 an issue exclusively devoted to the parallel tradition of Maithili

 'Linguistic Diversity' Chapter of 'Sociology’, 1988, page 291, National

 Law School of India University/Bar Council of India Trust: "...the